 After a report is generated, or when you open the Reports page, you see a list of file names and the date each report was created.
-Each report is available in three file forms: .csv, .htm, data.htm.
-If you do not have Microsoft Excel, you can open the file using Notepad or Wordpad.
+Each report is available in three file formats:

-The .csv (comma-separated variables) file displays each record as a single line.
+CSV, The .csv (comma-separated variables) file displays each record as a single line.
 If you have Microsoft Excel on your client, the file will open in an Excel spreadsheet.
-You may need to increase column widths to see the data.

-The .htm file presents an overview of the statistics.

-The data.htm file gives you a drill-down view of each of the statistics.
+You may need to increase column widths to see the data. htm The .htm file presents an overview of the statistics. data.htm The data.htm file gives you a drill-down view of each of the statistics.